FacuBotta/wc-deployd-trigger/readme.txt

 == Upgrade Notice ==

-= 1.2 =
+= 1.3 =
-Recommended update for improved security and reset functionality.
+Recommended update from plugin check before submit the plugin on WordPress.org.